NatDavies06/Regex-Tutorial-17/gist-template.md

 `/(abc)/`

+For instance:

+`abc is captured as a substring for later processing.`

+### Bracket Expressions

+Bracket expressions `[...]` match any character within the set.
+In our email regex `[\da-z\.-]` matches digits, lower case letters, dots and hyphens in the domain.

+`[\da-z\.-]`

 Example:

-abc is captured as a substring for later processing.

-### Bracket Expressions

-### Back-references
+5 matchs the bracket expression, becasue it's a digit.

 ## Author

-A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)
+My name is Nathan Davis, I'm currently a enrolled in the University of Minesota Coding Bootcamp.
+Can't wait to see what the future holds.

+Github: